Health Care Worker Shortage

 The reforms in Senate Bill 176 have been adopted in a variety of other states from across the political spectrum.
 For example, 20 states cap attorney’s fees, including California, Connecticut, Delaware, Hawaii, Illinois, Massachusetts, Nevada, and Oregon.
 New Mexico currently has no limits on attorney’s fees.

-Senate Bill 176 is based on the California model, which caps attorney’s fees at 25% of the money awarded if a case is settled, and 33% if a case goes to trial.
+Senate Bill 176 was based on the California model, which caps attorney’s fees at 25% of the money awarded if a case is settled, and 33% if a case goes to trial.
 Every dollar that goes to the attorney is a dollar that does not go to the injured patient.

 New Mexico also recently began allowing lump-sum payouts from the Patient Compensation Fund (PCF).
 The PCF was created to make sure that patients who are injured by malpractice will have all of their medical needs paid for.
 Up until 2021, payments were made from the fund as a patient incurred medical expenses, for as many years as needed.
 By contrast, the lump-sum payout is meant to cover the patient’s medical costs for the rest of their life.
 However, it is based on an estimate, which may be wrong.
 In addition, the lawyer’s fee, which may be upwards of 40% of the total, now comes off the top immediately.
 As a result, a patient may very well run out of money for their medical care.
 Senate Bill 176 would return to the system that worked well for many years, which is having the PCF pay out medical costs as they were incurred by a patient injured by malpractice.